 However, there is staggering variation among ownership, design standards, and condition of flood protection structures with respect to seismic performance.
 While new levee construction requires the performance of soil and lateral loading analyses, there is no consistent standard for seismic performance.
 It is assumed that only a small percentage of levees in the Bay Area are US Army Corps of Engineers Certified and thus meet guaranteed seismic criteria.
 Even then, these seismic standards are not based on life safety but instead on assuring the insurability of structures behind the levee.
 How does seismic activity cause flood control structures to fail?
 Bearing and sliding may be caused by loss of soil strength or destabilizing inertial load conditions due to ground shaking or weak foundation soils.
 Slumping and spreading can also be caused by reduced soil strength.
 Increased water levels and rising ground water levels can exacerbate these problems due to increased seepage, increased lateral forces, or soil erosion due to overtopping.

-Two studies have examined the probability of levee failure in the source events.
-One study estimated that a magnitude 6.5 earthquake located in the Delta would produce 50 levee breaches and flood 21 islands.14
+Two studies have examined the probability of levee failure in the Delta, which has a high probability of seismic activity from large Bay Area earthquakes or moderate nearsource events.
+One study estimated that a magnitude 6.5 earthquake (6% probability of exceedance in a 50-year period) with an epicenter located in the Delta would produce 50 levee breaches and flood 21 islands.